Spectrotemporal Feature Extraction in EHG Signals and Tocograms for Enhanced Preterm Birth Prediction: Materials and Methods

+AUC summarizes the discriminative ability of the classifier across all decision thresholds and equals the area under the Receiver Operating Characteristic (ROC) curve.

-\begin{itemize} \item Minority class inclusion: All available preterm samples were used (94 total: 47 contraction intervals + 47 dummy intervals) \item Majority class sampling: An equal number of term samples (94) were randomly selected from the larger pool (106 total: 53 contraction + 53 dummy intervals) to create balanced subsets \end{itemize}
+\textit{Iterative balanced sampling:} To address class imbalance for the TPEHGT contraction--dummy interval setting (Section~\ref{subsec:seg_contraction_dummy}), we employ an iterative balanced sampling strategy: \begin{itemize} \item \textbf{Minority class:} all available preterm segments are used (94 total: 47 contraction + 47 dummy). \item \textbf{Majority class:} an equal number of term segments (94) are randomly selected from the available pool (106 total: 53 contraction + 53 dummy). \end{itemize} This balancing is repeated for twenty independent iterations using different random seeds for the term undersampling.
+Reported results are averaged across the twenty iterations.

-To ensure fairness and reduce sampling bias, this process was repeated over 20 independent iterations, each using a different random subset of the majority class.
-The final evaluation metrics were reported as the average across these iterations.
-Given the limited dataset size, we applied five fold stratified cross validation within each iteration to preserve class distribution across folds.
-A fixed random seed was used to ensure reproducibility and enable direct comparison across different classifiers.
-This approach ensures statistical robustness while mitigating sampling bias in performance evaluation.
+\textit{Cross validation:} Within each balanced subset, we perform five fold stratified cross validation at the segment level to preserve the class distribution across folds.
+The cross-validation split is generated using a fixed random seed for reproducibility, while the majority class subsampling varies across iterations.